otothea/yield-siftscience/README.md

     '57':  'Invalid HTTP body',
     '60':  'Rate limited',
     '104': 'Invalid API version',
-    '105': 'Not a valid reserved field'
+    '105': 'Not a valid reserved field',
+    '111': 'This feature is not enabled in your feature plan.'
   },
   REASON: {
     CHARGEBACK:        '$chargeback',